-3.123 Advising the Chancellor on policies, pur- poses, and long-range planning for the 3.124 System.
-Assisting the Chancellor in reviewing the management of component institutions.
-3.125 Managing such other duties and respon- sibilities as may be directed by the Chancellor.
-3.13 Executive Dire ector for Development.
-0,10 delegation by the Chancellor, the major ÷ executive Director for Development include: 3.131 Acting under the authority delegated by - the Chancellor for private fund development for the System.
-3.132 Coordinating policies and activities involving internal foundations and University-related external foundations.
-3.133 Coordinating and cooperating with the chief 0.100 administrative officers of the component institutions in development programs.
-3.134 Coordinating efforts of component institu- tion officials to create a favorable climate for philanthropic support among various constituencies, including alumni, founda- tions, business and industry, associations, parents of students, friends and benefactors.
-3.135 Advising component institution administrative officials, deans, and directors on projects involving private gift support, suggesting possible granting agencies or benefactors, and assisting when needed in the preparation of grant proposals and their presentation.
-3.136 Administering procedures for the preparation of gift records, gift processing, gift acknowl- edgments, and gift dockets for the Board.
-3.14 Assistant Char ncellor for Planning.
-Subject to dele egation by the Chancellor, the major duties of the Assistan nt Chancellor for Planning include: 3.141 Representing the System in its relations with state and local legislative bodies and agencies.
-3.142 Advising the Chancellor on relations with o state and local legislative bodies and agencies.
-3.143 Informing appropriate administrative officers of current operations and long-range develop- ments on the state level, which may affect the System.
+3.123 Advising the Chancellor on policies, pur-

+poses, and long-range planning for the

+System.

+3.124 Assisting the Chancellor in reviewing the

+management of component institutions.

+3.125 Managing such other duties and respon-

+sibilities as may be directed by the

+Chancellor.

+3.13 Executive Dir rector for Development.

+Subject to the delegation by the Chancellor, the major

+duties of the l Executive Director for Development include:

+3.131 Acting under the authority delegated by

+the Chancellor for private fund development

+for the System.

+3.132 Coordinating policies and activities involving

+internal foundations and University-related

+external foundations.

+3.133 Coordinating and cooperating with the chief

+administrative officers of the component

+institutions in development programs.

+3.134 Coordinating efforts of component institu-

+• tion officials to create a favorable climate

+for philanthropic support among various

+constituencies, including alumni, founda-

+tions, business and industry, associations,

+parents of students, friends and benefactors.

+3.135 Advising component institution administrative

+-, -, - officials, deans, and directors on projects

+involving private gift support, suggesting

+possible granting agencies or benefactors,

+and assisting when needed in the preparation

+of grant proposals and their presentation.

+3.136 Administering procedures for the preparation

+0, 100 of gift records, gift processing, gift acknowl-

+edgments, and gift dockets for the Board.

+3.14 Assistant Cha incellor for Planning.

+0,11 egation by the Chancellor, the major duties

+ent Chancellor for Planning include:

+3.141 Representing the System in its relations

+0.2.2 with state and local legislative bodies and

+agencies.

+3.142 Advising the Chancellor on relations with

+~ : ~ · · state and local legislative bodies and agencies.

+3.143 Informing appropriate administrative officers

+3, 110 of current operations and long-range develop-

+ments on the state level, which may affect

+the System.

+~ J ~ ~ ~

-3.144 Maintaining and distributing information on state programs to assure proper action by the System on applications and communica- tions to federal and state agencies and offices.
+3.144 Maintaining and distributing information on state programs to assure proper action by the System on applications and communications to federal and state agencies and offices.
 3.145 Assisting the Vice Chancellor for Administra- tion in monitoring federal activities of significance to the System.
 3.146 Performing such other duties and responsi- bilities for the efficient operation of the System as shall be assigned by the Chancellor.

-Officer in the Office of Acodemic Afficient

 Officers in the Office of Academic Affairs.
+3.2

-3.21 Vice Chancellor for Academic Affairs.

-Subject to delegation by the Chancellor, the Vice Chancellor

-for Academic Affairs has the general assignment of effective
+Vice Chancellor for Academic Affairs.
+Subject to delegation by the Chancellor, the Vice Chancellor for Academic Affairs has the general assignment of effective

+o military may one bonerar appropriations of officers.

 of the general academic institutions.

-Specifically, his duties include:
+his duties include:

 3.211 Submitting to the Chancellor recommendations

 on the System programs in education, research,

 and public service, including general plans and

 operations of general academic institutions.

 3.212 Reviewing and making recommendations on

 proposals from the general academic insti-

 tutions requiring action by the Chancellor.

 3.213 Working with the general academic institutions

 to develop general guidelines concerning

 faculty workload and faculty policies and

 recommending to the Chancellor System

 policies on these matters.

 3.214 Preparing and submitting to the Chancellor

 long-range and immediate academic plans

 for the general academic institutions includ-

 ing programs for continuous evaluation of

 existing academic programs.

 3.215 Pursuant to governing policies, recommending

 to the Chancellor upon the annual operating

 budget requests submitted by each general

 academic institution.

 3.216 Recommending to the Chancellor legislative

 appropriation requests (and policies for the

 development of such requests) to be submitted

 by the System on behalf of the general academic

-institutions.
+0.045 institutions.

-3,217 Processing all academic matters for the
+3.217 Processing all academic matters for the

 System general academic institutions with the